sjb3d/caldera/caldera-macro/README.md

 layout(set = 0, binding = 1, r32f) uniform restrict image2D g_images[3];
 ```

-The descriptor set layout for set 0 above can be generated using the macro (and the [bytemuck](https://crates.io/crates/bytemuck) crate) as follows:
+The descriptor set for set 0 above can be generated using the macro (and the [bytemuck](https://crates.io/crates/bytemuck) crate) as follows:

 ```rust
 // Use bytemuck::Pod to safely alias as bytes